D'Bari: Publication history

 The D'Bari first appeared in Avengers #4 (March 1964), the same issue in which Captain America was introduced to the modern Marvel Universe, and were created by Stan Lee and Jack Kirby.
 Most of the D'Bari were killed when Jean Grey destroyed D'Bari IV in Uncanny X-Men #135 (July 1980).

-Since that time, the D'Bari have been shown in flashback in Classic X-Men #43 (January 1990), and later writers have asserted that a small number of D'Bari survived by not being on their homeworld at the time of its destruction.
+Since that time, the D'Bari have been shown in flashback in Classic X-Men #43 (January 1990).
+In later appearances, it is established that a small number of D'Bari survived by not being on their homeworld at the time of its destruction.

 Fictional race biography

-The D'Bari are a humanoid plant species native to the fourth planet of the D'Bari system, located within the sphere of influence of the Shi'ar empire.
+The D'Bari are a humanoid plant-like species native to the fourth planet of the D'Bari system, located within the sphere of influence of the Shi'ar empire.
 The species are introduced when Vuk, a D'Bari who was stranded on Earth centuries prior, allies with Namor and petrifies the Avengers so he can retrieve his spaceship from underwater and leave Earth.
 Captain America, who was not among the petrified Avengers, promises to free Vuk's ship in return for restoring the Avengers.
 Vuk agrees to this and helps stop Namor before leaving Earth.

 During "The Dark Phoenix Saga", Jean Grey as the Dark Phoenix drains energy from the D'Bari system's sun to replenish her power, causing it to become a supernova and destroy D'Bari IV.
 After killing herself on the moon, Phoenix encounters Death, who makes her relive the life of a D'Bari woman named Gvyn just before the planet was destroyed.
 As Gvyn, Phoenix meets two other D'Bari women who are trying to fix her up with a boy Gvyn had met at school, and she protests that she does not need a matchmaker.
 A moment later, they all see the sun go nova, surrounded by the Phoenix effect.

 Several D'Bari, including Vuk, escape the destruction of D'Bari IV by being off-world at the time.
 Vuk encounters a group of Xartans, shapeshifting aliens who invite him into their midst on Dandesh IV in the outer regions of the Coalsack Nebula.
 However, news about the destruction of his planet eventually reaches him.
 The Xartans pose as D'Bari in an attempt to elude the Skrulls, who sought vengeance on them for infringing on their "franchise" (the ability to shapeshift).
 Soon after, the Xartans encounter Rocket Raccoon.